Items added to your cart will appear here. ✨👟

 Deep or very noticeable stains can be pretreated by lightly rubbing detergent and letting it sit for 15-30 minutes.

 Now we get to the main portion of the process.
 Using whichever brush you chose when gathering supplies, dip it into the cleaning solution.
+Another option is to grab our shoe cleaning kit, which has everything you need.

 If you’re using a sponge, you don’t need to get it soaked in soapy water — just a bit will do.
 If your shoes end up dripping wet, they’ll just take longer to clean and dry.